Secrets of Women (film): Plot

 Karin accompanies her husband Fredrik to receive the crown prince at an event, and doesn't warn Fredrik that he has shaving cream in his ear the entire time.
 After leaving the event, the couple enter an elevator, which malfunctions and becomes stuck, trapping Fredrik and Karin inside.
 After the commotion, Karin is amused to see Fredrik's crushed top hat.
 While waiting, Fredrik asks Karin if she has ever been unfaithful, and Karin casually and quickly replies yes.
 She then accuses him of having an affair with a woman named Diana, and says her own confession was a lie.
 Fredrik says he ended the affair with Diana quickly, claiming Diana was a madwoman.
 Karin then admits that her claim to have cheated was somewhat true, and that she has embellished her story about Diana.
-They make love in the elevator, then quickly get dressed as the elevator starts moving up to rescuers.
+They have sex in the elevator, then quickly get dressed as the elevator starts moving up to rescuers.

 After the women have told their stories, Marta learns Maj is planning to run away with her lover, Henrik, son of the eldest brother Paul and his wife Annette, who was supposed to arrive with his father and uncles, but who secretly arrived earlier.
 Marta says she will force Maj not to leave, but Maj replies she is not a child.
 The men arrive as Henrik and Maj take off on a boat.
 Paul tells Marta to let them go, since they will return soon enough after gaining wisdom by spending the summer doing "something they think is forbidden".

 Release and reception

 In 2018, The Criterion Collection released the film on Blu-ray in Region A, along with 38 other Bergman films, in the set Ingmar Bergman's Cinema.

-Secrets of Women holds a 88% approval rating on review aggregator Rotten Tomatoes, based on eight critics.
+Secrets of Women holds an 88% approval rating on review aggregator Rotten Tomatoes, based on eight critics.